Why Coconut Milk ? Its Health Benefits Around Immunity, Heart Health, And Weight Loss

 Coconut milk is classified as either thick or thin based on consistency and how much it’s processed.

 Thick: Solid coconut flesh is finely grated and either boiled or simmered in water.
-The mixture is then strained through cheesecloth to produce thick coconut milk.
+The mixture is then strained through cheesecloth to produce thick milk.

-Thin: After making thick coconut milk, the grated coconut remaining in the cheesecloth is simmered in water.
+Thin: After making thick milk, the grated coconut remaining in the cheesecloth is simmered in water.
 The straining process is then repeated to produce thin milk.

-In traditional cuisines, thick coconut milk is used in desserts and thick sauces.
+In traditional cuisines, thick milk is used in desserts and thick sauces.
 Thin milk is used in soups and thin sauces.

 Most canned coconut milk contains a combination of thin and thick milk.
-It’s also very easy to make your own coconut milk at home, adjusting the thickness to your liking.
+It’s also very easy to make your own milk at home, adjusting the thickness to your liking.

 Coconut milk is a high-calorie food.